eth-lang/eth-lang/README.md

   (server-listen! server PORT))
 ```

-_(Not really nice way of writing it but it demos language features XD)_
+_(Not really nice way of writing it but it demos language features XD See `hello-compact.eth` for a
+more node.js style version of the above)_

 ## running